 Once you are in Montmartre, you can spend the day exploring all the sightseeing spots.
 If you prefer taking a guided tour, here is a GREAT option.
 This recommended walking tour is a small group tour which starts from the Paris metro station and takes you to all the important sightseeing areas.
 Tour is for 2-3 hours, leaving you with plenty of time to relax, eat and spend the day.

 So here is what you should explore in Montmartre in 4 day Paris Itinerary.

-The Scared Heart Basilica of Paris, known as Sacré Coeur is located on a hill in Montmartre.
+The Sacred Heart Basilica of Paris, known as Sacré Coeur is located on a hill in Montmartre.
 The basilica was built and opened in 1919.
 The entry to the basilica is completely free.
 To access the church towers/dome, there is a fee of 5 euros.
-This entry fee is worth it as you can get amazing views to the entire city from the top.
+This entry fee is worth it as you can get amazing views of the entire city from the top.

 The basilica is opened everyday from 06:00 am to 10:30 pm.
 Try to arrive early for some photos or a light stroll by the basilica.
 Sacré Coeur is easily accessible by bus from one of the nearest Montmartre Paris Metro locations (Pigalle, Ansvers stations).